How to use diagonal lines in photography composition for dynamic photos

 Diagonal lines created by viewpoint

-A horizontal line viewed from the side becomes a diagonal line and instantly more interesting.
-The same with vertical lines when viewed form above or below.
+By changing your viewpoint you can a horizontal line viewed from the side can become a diagonal line and instantly more interesting.
+The same with vertical lines when viewed from above or below.
 You can use a wide angle and a low viewpoint on a vertical line to increase the distortion and make it even more diagonal.

 So where you place your camera in relation to the element can alter the nature of the line in your photo, for example: